slackydev/Express/README.md

 - Operator Overloading: Allowing user-defined types to work with standard operators.
 - Properties: Class and record fields with custom getter/setter logic.
-- Closures & Nested Functions: To enable more powerful functional patterns.
+- Nested Functions: To enable more powerful functional patterns.
-- A Robust Standard Library: Focusing on file I/O and core data structures.
-- Tuple types with destructuring assignment var (a, b) := MyFunc()
 - Default function parameters with assign by name
 - Strings are currently limited to Ansistring.